-This post has been updated as of April 1, 2020.
+This post was last updated April 2020.

 Disclaimer: this post contains affiliate links.
 When you make a purchase through these links, I receive a commission at no extra cost to you.